THE NETWORK ENGINEERS REPEATER ASSOCIATION

 Operating Guidelines

-Good Amateur operating practices are encouraged.
-Whenever you access the NERA system please remember to pause a moment between transmissions to allow others to join your QSO or to pass Emergency Traffic.
+Good amateur operating practices are encouraged.
+Whenever you access the NERA system please remember to pause a moment between transmissions to allow others to join your QSO or to pass emergency traffic.
 This practice is particularly important when accessing other repeater systems via the IRLP or DRIL since some additional "turnaround" time is frequently required.
 Don't use 11 meter lingo when talking on the system.
 Speak normally.

 If your organization desires to use the NERA system for a planned public service activity please let us know as early as possible prior to your event so the activity can be coordinated and the system configured effectively.